AdyGCode/ICT40220-IntroP4RIoT-Notes/ReadMe.md

 ### Diigo

-Adrian Gou,ld has used Diigo for a long time, and has many links to resources he has found and used for more than 20 years.
+Adrian Gould has used Diigo for a long time, and has many links to resources he has found and used for more than 20 years.

 - Adrian Gould's Diigo Account https://diigo.com/profile/ady_gould